 Great for winning an argument with people in your hostel, because who is gonna argue with Wikipedia?
 Apparently, you can also get an offline version for some dough.

-If Foursquare isn’t popular in the country or area that I’m in, I check Tripadvisor out because it has a lot more extensive information and a little less bullshit.
+If Foursquare isn’t popular in the country or area that I’m in, I check Tripadvisor out.
+It has a lot more extensive information and a little less bullshit.
 It’s more directed at really standard touristy stuff and non-budget people though.

-Bonus: extra hardware and apps that are missing on Planet Earth
+Bonus: extra hardware and the best travel apps that are missing from Planet Earth

 What is the technology you can’t do without?
-Any apps you love that aren’t here and add to the way you experience travel?
+Any best travel apps you love that aren’t here and add to the way you experience travel?
 Sorry for making this article TL;DR. Peace out.